brianspiering/nbgrader_utilities_for_canvas/README.md

 nbgrader + Canvas
 -------

 This is a collection of utilities to help run nbgrader and then post student scores to Canvas.
+The promise is to automatically score student submission and then post the scores.

 [nbgrader](https://github.com/jupyter/nbgrader) is a package for autograding Jupyter Notebooks.